Vishwateja1785/Alexa/README.md

 # Installation
  To Read text (Text to speech): pip install pyaudio and pip install pyttsx3.

-  If pip install pyaudio is not working then refer below: https://stackoverflow.com/a/55630212/14100718
+  If pip install pyaudio is not working then refer: https://stackoverflow.com/a/55630212/14100718